cadjai/mirror-openshift-container-platform-operators/README.md

 > :warning: Note that the `imageset_config_files` variable takes precedence and if defined and populated will be used.
 If not the files are loaded from the `imageset_config_files_dir`.

-Edit the variable file using any edit like the one below.
+Edit the variable file using any editor like done below using 'vi`.
 ```bash
 vi ../vars/content-mirror.yml
 vi ../vars/registry.yml